vimrails/vimrails.github.com/source/_posts/2011-11-26-how-to-add-a-post.markdown

     A paragraph.

-    Another parragraph.
+    Another paragraph.
 This one has [a link to google](http://google.com).

     * A list
     * Of